-- (1) In the case that a member does not have a designated branch, they must be assigned to the General Membership Branch as their designated branch. - (2) A General Membership Branch meeting must occur at least once every two months.
+- (1) Every member is a member of the General Membership Branch, even if they have a local branch. - (2) A General Membership Branch meeting must occur at least once every two months.

 21 Branch powers and responsibilities

 - (1) Each branch is responsible for: - (a) providing a forum for its members to discuss campaigns and Union matters; - (b) electing delegates under Schedule 3; - (c) engaging the community that lives within its branch area; and - (d) cooperating with other branches and Union bodies. - (2) Each branch has the necessary powers to: - (a) carry out its responsibilities; and - (b) advocate for local campaigns.